nim-lang/nimble/readme.markdown

 only one module or multiple modules.

-If your package exposes only a single module, then that module should be present in the root directory (the directory with the .nimble file) of your Git repository, and should be named whatever your package's name is.
+If your package exposes only a single module, then that module should be present in the source directory of your Git repository, and should be named whatever your package's name is.
 A good example of this is the [jester](https://github.com/dom96/jester) package which exposes the ``jester`` module.
 In this case the jester package is imported with ``import jester``.

 If your package exposes multiple modules then the modules should be in a ``PackageName`` directory.
 This will allow for a certain measure of isolation